benfrankel/sdmx_explorer/README.md

 ## Setup

-Install Python 3.13.7 (or a compatible version) and Pip.
+Install Python 3.13.7 (or a compatible version), Pip, and SQLite.
 Then, in this directory, run the following commands:

 ```sh